Toilet Leaking from Tank to Bowl? Do This!

 • Connect the lift chain to the flush lever arm and adjust the slack.
 A flapper lift chain should ideally have a ½-inch slack.

-• Drop some food color inside the toilet tank and wait for 30 minutes without flushing the toilet.
+• Drop some food color inside the toilet tank and wait 30 minutes without flushing the toilet.

-• If the food color does not appear inside the bowl after the 30 minutes, the leak has stopped.
+• If the food color does not appear inside the bowl after 30 minutes, the leak has stopped.

-• put back the tank lid.
+• Put back the tank lid.

 And that is how to fix a single flush toilet leaking from the tank to the bowl.